zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 This method automatically uses the truststore file to add a security layer, which you configured in the `ConfigProperties` class.

-The `query` method is overloaded so you can provide the `HttpServletRequest` object that contains the token in the `apimlAuthenticationToken` cookie or in an Authorization header, and then receive the `ZaasToken` Object in JSON format.
+The `query` method is overloaded, so you can provide the `HttpServletRequest` object that contains the token in the `apimlAuthenticationToken` cookie or in an Authorization header.
+You then receive the `ZaasToken` Object in JSON format.

 ```java
 ZaasToken query(HttpServletRequest request) throws ZaasClientException;